-Man Makers – the name of a popular exercise laughed at by many of the nation’s female Crossfitters.
+Man Makers – the name of a popular exercise laughed at by many of the nation’s female function fitness trainers.
 Designed to put your cardio and strength to the test with an advanced flow of connected exercises that many people (man and woman) struggle with at the best of times on their own.

 Man Makers essentially combine elements of the much-loved burpy, rows, push-ups and overhead push presses.
 The joy and what sets apart the so-called men are the connected momentum of the combined movements, which will mean engaging just about all of your muscles at some point in the exercise and keeping your heart rate up.

 Before you attempt Man Makers it is wise to get your technique down to a T on the aforementioned exercises and to warm up beforehand.
 In terms of preparation, you can practice these at first without weights, but you will require weights for added resistance.
 We’ll get into that in more detail shortly, but for now, let’s stick with dumbbells.

 - Begin in a standing position with a dumbbell in either hand.Squat down, and in a fluid movement place the dumbbells down parallel to one another and shoulder width apart.
 The width is something you can vary and experiment with later to determine which muscles you will target and which will bear the greater portion of the weight.
 For example, if your fists are closer together and your elbows are tighter to your body you will work your triceps harder.
 With the weights wider apart you will get a better chest workout.

 - From this position (again, in one purposeful movement), hop your feet back together.
 This will take you to a push-up position.
 Beginners are often advised to set one foot back at a time if the jumping motion is too tough.
 Your shoulders should be directly over the dumbbells.
 Your wrists should be straight at right angles to the floor.
 Perform a push up by engaging your core and keeping your back straight.
 For beginners, lower your knees if your upper body strength isn’t where it needs to be.